battlesnake/kaiu/functional.md

 	print("Should be 6", sqrt(addition(9, square(hypot(4, 3)))));

-Although more readable for one-liners, whether it is actually a good idea to use the monad operator is a decision° that I leave to you.
+Although more readable for one-liners, whether it is actually a good idea to use this operator is a decision° that I leave to you.

-° of course it isn't a good idea, that's why you need a preprocessor definition to enable it!
+° of course it isn't a good idea - we're overloading the comma FFS!

-The monad operator requires that the right-hand-side operand is a curried function with remaining arity of 1 (i.e. it requires one more argument before it can be evaluated).
+The bind operator requires that the right-hand-side operand is a curried function with remaining arity of 1 (i.e. it requires exactly one more argument before it can be evaluated).